-2.2.
+5.1.
 Imports of services

-2.2.1.
-Definition of an import of services
+5.1.1.
+What is an import of services?

 While the VAT Law does not explicitly mention the term "imports of services", it is often common in practice to refer to services as "imported" if they meet the following criteria: